Moomuz/4D-Calculator/README.md

 # 4D-Calculator

-This is my first project as a Technical Service Engineer at 4D, Inc. It is a non-scientific calculator application based off Mac OS Calculator.
+This is my first project as a Technical Services Engineer at 4D, Inc. It is a non-scientific calculator application based off Mac OS Calculator.
 Below, I will be documenting my progress as I continue to work on this project.

 ### 8/5/2022 - Building the Standalone Application
 - Fixed menu bar